Hello lovely people,

-I am Laurent, a freshly hired Belgian Ph.D. candidate in the water systems and global change group and NOBV (Onderzoeksprogramma Broeikasgassen Veenweiden).
-I have spent most of my life in Wallonia, I spent most of my free time hiking in the middle of nowhere, looking for some interesting plants/birds/insects to observe or in geeky activities...
+I am a Belgian Ph.D. candidate in the water systems and global change group and NOBV (Onderzoeksprogramma Broeikasgassen Veenweiden).
+Although I have spent most of my life in Wallonia; I dedicate mainly my free time to hiking in the middle of nowhere, looking for exciting plants/birds/insects to observe, or in geeky activities.

 I started my studies as a civil engineer at the University of Liege, specializing in Physics Engineering.
 Then, I graduated from Gembloux Agro-Bio Tech as a Bioscience engineer in Environmental Sciences and Technologies.

 My research subject is (currently ;-) ) entitled "Data-driven compilation of Greenhouse gas balances of fen meadow landscapes in the Netherlands".